Take your visit to new heights with a ride on the Centennial Ferris Wheel! Buy tickets in advance to save time.

 • How everyday people influence how popular culture changes over time

-The museum is going to be hopping this summer (no pun intended)!
-The exhibit team and I hope you can make a trip to see DANCE! and American POP to see some amazing artifacts, try out some interesting programs and activities, and of course, build some unforgettable family memories.
+The exhibit team and I hope you can make a trip to visit American POP and see some amazing artifacts, try out some interesting programs and activities, and—of course—build some unforgettable family memories.

 The Galleries for American Arts and Popular Culture are made possible through lead gift support from Lilly Endowment Inc., Mel and Bren Simon, Allen Whitehill Clowes Charitable Foundation, Gerald and Dorit Paul, Thelma L. “T” Wilds, Sharon W. Doiron, and Shirley S. Bryant.